This function quantifies proteoform ions in a mass spectrometric (MS) data

 a numeric vector with two elements specifying a single retention time window

-a data frame with two colums rt_min
+a data frame with two colums rt_min and rt_max (other columns are

 ignored) specifying one retention time window per row